 Accuracy: The vote cannot be altered because that would destroy all Administrators' signatures.
 A voter can verify if his vote was eliminated from the final tally, examining the list of received votes published by Counters, and can correct this sending his submission package anonymously.
-The elimination of votes when using several Counters is harder than when using just one Counter because it implies the elimination of the vote from all Counters.
-Since the signatures can be verified by anyone and are published with the votes, it is impossible for an invalid vote to be part of the final tally.
+The elimination of votes when using several Counters is harder because it implies the elimination of the vote from all Counters.
+Because the signatures can be verified by anyone and are published with the votes, it is impossible for an invalid vote to be part of the final tally.
 Therefore, all three aspects of accuracy are respected.

-Democracy: Each voter can only vote once in each election because t > N/2 (a voter cannot obtain two valid votes).
+Democracy: Each voter can only vote once in each election because t > n/2 (a voter cannot obtain two valid votes).
 All voters can vote as long as t Administrators and one Anonymizer are available.
 Therefore, the two aspects of democracy are guaranteed as long as the system works.

-Privacy: While the assumptions stand, the first part of privacy (neither authorities nor anyone else can link any ballot to the voter who cast it) is guaranteed.
-The second part (no voter can prove that he voted in a particular way) as in most voting protocols proposed so far, isn't accomplished, allowing the voter to prove his choice.
+Privacy: While the assumptions stand, the first part of privacy is guaranteed.
+The second part, as in most voting protocols proposed so far, isn't accomplished, allowing the voter to prove his choice.

 Verifiability: The final tally can be made by anyone, verifying the signatures on the votes and summing all votes.
-Each voter can verify if its own vote is correct, using the information saved during the voting protocol, and assumes that the other votes are correct because of the signatures they have.
+Each voter can verify if its own vote is correct, and assumes that the other votes are correct because of the signatures they have.

-Collusion Resistance: This characteristic depends on the number of Administrators, N, and required signatures, t.
+Collusion Resistance: This characteristic depends on the number of Administrators, n, and required signatures, t.
 To cast a vote one needs the cooperation of t Administrators (increases as t grows).
-To prevent a voter from voting N-t+1 Administrators must conspire, preventing the voter from obtaining the required t signatures (decreases as t grows).
+To prevent a voter from voting n-t+1 Administrators must conspire, preventing the voter from obtaining the required t signatures (decreases as t grows).
 So, it's obvious that it's necessary to make a trade-off between the two parts of this property.